NM 528

 As part of this coordinated effort, NMDOT shared preliminary draft copies of the signal-warrant analysis for both NM 528 and US 550 with the Rio Rancho Public Works team for their review (also available on this webpage).
 Secretary Serna and District Three staff also met directly with Rio Rancho’s Mayor, City Manager and Traffic Engineer to discuss the collected data.

-On December 18, 2025, NMDOT provided an overview of the immediate and long-term safety measures that will be implemented based on findings from both the speed study and traffic study.
+- On December 18, 2025, NMDOT provided an overview of the immediate and long-term safety measures that will be implemented based on findings from both the speed study and traffic study.

-Town Hall Hosted By Rep. Alan Martinez, House Minority Whip | District 23.
+- On Friday, January 16, 2026, a Town Hall was hosted by Rep. Alan Martinez, House Minority Whip | District 23.
+NMDOT attended the event, provided an update, and answered questions.